kevintpeng/Learn-Something-Every-Day/UWaterloo/MATH 135: Algebra and Proofs.md

 ### [Modular Arithmetic](../CS-and-Math-Theory/Modular Arithmetic.md)
 ### [RSA](../CS-and-Math-Theory/RSA.md)

 For proofs, try contradictions, contra-positives or direct proofs.
-Induction states
+For induction, find a statement P(n) that is true or false.
+Show that P(1) is true.
+Assume P(k) is true.
+Show that P(k+1) is true.

 > GCD, LDE, Congruences, linear congruences, Simultaneous Congruences, FlT, CRT, SM, RSA, Complex Numbers, Fields